 In 2018 Daniel started an online experiment at howreadable.com.
-The aim of the experiment was to try to uncover rules for how programming patterns affect code readability, based on empirical observation of developer behaviour.
+The aim of the experiment is to try to uncover rules for how programming patterns affect code readability, based on empirical observation of developer behaviour.

 Code readability is vital to productivity in software development, but there is little literature on the subject and almost no academic research.
 A developer reading up on how to improve the readability of their code will be presented with advice that is almost exclusively based on subjective personal opinion.
 There has been academic research on the subject, but even that is based on subjective assessments of the readability of code by developers themselves.
 What is lacking is an objective metric for readability based on empirical observation.

 The inspiration for this experiment came from the world of linguistics, where the traditional view of grammar as a set of prescriptive rules was replaced by a search for descriptive grammar rules based on observation.

 In the experiment, participant developers are presented with code snippets and asked to predict the result of executing the code.
 We measure their success at predicting the code, and the time they take to read it.
 Using these two metrics, the experiment compares the readability of different coding patterns with the aim of determining descriptive rules.
 An example would whether code comments help readability.